Cork hold on to see off Clare and reach All-Ireland hurling quarter-finals

 Subs: S Barrett for Cadogan (half-time), C Cahalane for O’Flynn (58), A Connolly for Kingston (60), T Deasy for Harnedy, B Cooper for Fitzgibbon (both 70).

-CLARE: E Quilligan; R Hayes, C Cleary, P Flanaghan; D Ryan, J Conlon, D Fitzgerald; R Taylor, C Malone; D Reidy, C Galvin, T Kelly; A McCarthy, A Shanagher, I Galvin.
+CLARE: E Quilligan; R Hayes, C Cleary, P Flanagan; D Ryan, J Conlon, D McInerney; R Taylor, C Malone; D Reidy, C Galvin, T Kelly; A McCarthy, A Shanagher, I Galvin.

 Subs: M Rodgers for I Galvin (28), J Browne for C Galvin (57), S Golden for Rodgers (52), G Cooney (65).